TinyPART/RIOT/examples/tinycontainer/README.md

 Networking
 ==========

 By default, the network isn't activated.
-If you whish to build with networking capability, uncomment the related line in the ```Makefile``` file or just use a command line directive:
+If you wish to build with networking capability uncomments the related line in the ```Makefile``` file or just use a command line directive:

 ```